SimpleMind-Net/Root/Julia/README.md

 # Julia code
-This folder contains a set of notebooks written in Julia (1) for the analysis of **422 assets** (stocks, ETF, FII, BDR) of the **Brazilian stock exchange, B3**, based on **non-parametric regression** (2) of the historical series of prices of adjusted closes, obtained from **Yahoo Finance**.
+This folder contains a set of notebooks written in Julia (1) for the analysis of **422 assets** (stocks, ETF, FII, BDR) of the **Brazilian stock exchange, B3**, based on **non-parametric regression** (2) of the historical series of adjusted close prices, obtained from **Yahoo Finance**.
 The non-parametric regression is performed considering a Gaussian Kernel with bandwidth, smoothing parameter, of 11 days.

-- ***Acoes-YFinance.ipynb*** performs 260-day series analysis for an asset.
-Returns the graph of the price series with the regressed curve, the close price mode and the histogram of the daily profitability with the regressed curve.
+- ***Acoes-YFinance.ipynb*** performs 260-day series analysis for one asset.
+Returns the price series graph with the regressed curve, the mode of the close price and the histogram of the daily profitability with the regressed curve.

 - ***YFinance-Various-Stocks.ipynb*** analyzes the slope of the regressed curve for an 80-day series of the prices of each of the 422 assets, listing those with long trend.